case06/MakersMill/README.md

 # MakersMill

-This is the source repo for the ZAC+-Projekt on
+This is the source repo for the "Maker's Mill"-Projekt on

 https://wiki.opensourceecology.de/Maker%27s_Mill